Showing posts with label Emily Brontë. Show all posts

 So the film's decision to show Charlotte sitting down to write her own novel in the wake of Emily's death, and thus - in a sense - carrying on her work, just doesn't seem a necessary fiction to me.
 I share director (and script-writer) Frances O'Connor's fierce appreciation of Emily's genius - she is, for me, the pick of the bunch, and her novel a masterpiece on a quite different level from Charlotte's and Anne's more numerous works.

 I also understand why Emma Mackey, the actor who plays her so spiritedly, feels so protective of her.
 Emily Brontë is a writer who inspires affection rather than simple respect: her work did, after all, have to make its way against the odds.
-Charlotte's preface to the second, 'corrected' edition of Wuthering Heights could certainly be said to be damning it with faint praise; and of course in Anne's case she tried to suppress further editions of The Tenant of Wildfell Hall altogether, as she considered its subject matter unbecoming for a lady to acknowledge - let alone write about.
+Charlotte's preface to the second, 'corrected' edition of Wuthering Heights could certainly be said to be damning it with faint praise; and, in the case of her youngest sister Anne, Charlotte tried to suppress further editions of The Tenant of Wildfell Hall altogether, as she considered its subject matter (substance addiction) unbecoming for a lady to acknowledge - let alone write about!

 Edward Chitham & Derek Roper, ed.: The Poems of Emily Brontë (1996)